How to sell a service with uncertain outcomes: Complexity of computing a profit-maximizing menu

-The simple FPTAS of \citet{woeginger2000} is based on the idea of \emph{trimming} the state space.
-Instead of exploring exponentially many states corresponding to exponentially many choices of transition functions, a dynamic program whose goal is to compute a $(1-\eps)$-approximation of the maximum objective value need only store a $\poly\bp{\fr{n}{\eps}}$-sized subset of states at every step by combining state vectors where the individual components of the states are within a $(1\pm \eps)$-multiplicative factor of each other.
-The objective function's proximity property guarantees that the dynamic program outputs a $(1-\eps)$-approximation of the maximum seller profit.
+The FPTAS in the preceding theorem, displayed as Algorithm \ref{dp-fptas}, is based on the idea of \emph{trimming} the state space.
+Instead of exploring exponentially many states corresponding to exponentially many choices of transition functions, a recursive program whose goal is to compute a $(1-\eps)$-approximation of the maximum objective value need only store a $\poly\bp{\fr{n}{\eps}}$-sized subset of states at every step by merging state vectors where the individual components of the states are within a $(1\pm \eps)$-multiplicative factor of each other.
+The objective function's proximity property guarantees that the recursive program outputs a $(1-\eps)$-approximation of the optimal objective value.